OHI-Science/OHI-website/content/global-scores/goal-scores/coastal-protection.md

 Since 2012, we have seen a modest decline in coastal protection scores globally.
 Like the carbon storage goal and habitat subgoal the data quality for many of our habitats is poor.
 However, a negative trend can be elucidated in the coastal protection goal due to the declining status of coastal sea ice, which has data derived from satellite imagery.

-For the 2022 OHI assessment, Norway saw a large improvement in coastal protection with a score increase of 8 percentage points.
-Not far behind, Russia improved by 4 percentage points.
+For the 2023 OHI assessment, Norway saw a large decrease in coastal protection with a score decrease of ~8 percentage points, likely due to declining sea ice.
+However, in Russia, we see a 2 point improvement.